podaac/hydrocron/docs/timeseries.md

 (collection_name)=
 ### collection_name: string, required: no

 The name of the collection to return.
-Allows users to explicitly request data from a particular version the data.
+Allows users to explicitly request data from a particular version of the data.
 Supported collection names include:

 Version C/2.0 (default):